 Most boat tours in Phi Phi island will take you to the best spots as Pileh Lagoon, Bamboo Island, Maya Bay, Monkey Beach, Viking Cave, Loh Samah Bay, Nui Bay and Long Beach.
 You will be able to go snorkeling in Phi Phi, swimming, watching cute monkeys run around on white sands and lay back on unforgettable spots there.

 There are many tour options available on the island, The Pirate Boat and The Gold Day Tour are great group options and you can ask for info at one of the many tour shops around the island.
 You can also choose to have your private speedboat or traditional longtail boat and go on a custom-made tour just for yourself.
 Check out this half-day Private Longtail Boat Tour here, it goes to all the stunning places.
-Another great option is the Private Sunset & Bioluminescent Plankton Boat Tour
+Another great option is joining this shared longtail boat tour.

 – Diving in Phi Phi Islands

 Well, for the ocean lovers, a boat tour in Phi Phi Island might not be satisfying enough, then you should take the adventure to the next level.
 How about diving in Koh Phi Phi?
 You will be amazed by what the underwater world has to offer there.
 So many colors, so much life, so many fish, Nemos, corals, turtles, friendly sharks and much more.
 It’s like swimming in an aquarium.
 You don’t even need to be a pro for this, you can simply go for a ‘Discover Scuba Dive’ experience to try it out.
 Believe me, there are many cool dive sites around the islands and my favorite one in Koh Bida Nok.